Perspective | How is the war going for Putin on social media? Not great.

 Outside of government-controlled channels, ordinary users are echoing celebrities’ sentiments.
 Every post that even mildly questions the justification for war is accompanied by a flurry of comments.
 Some are pro-war, some are sympathetic to the plight of civilians, and some call for an end to both the war and the Putin regime.
 Users furiously throw insults and assertions back and forth.
 Beyond the monotone uniformity of the state’s media, heated discursive battles are being fought.

 As these antiwar narratives proliferate in spaces beyond its control, the Russian propaganda machine has been caught flat-footed.
 On Tuesday the deputy prime minister, Dmitry Chernyshenko, used RIA Novosti’s Telegram channel to announce the launch of a new platform.
 “We Explain” is, he said, intended to counter the “colossal flow of misinformation” on social media.
 The tone of the announcement suggested that the platform would wheel out the regime’s greatest anti-NATO and anti-West hits.
 In contrast to the slick editing of Instagram and YouTube videos, Chernyshenko’s clip is poorly edited and shot.
-In it, a badly lit Chernyshenko strains to mumble his way through a three minute speech against a dark background and a static image of what is purportedly an interactive platform.
+In it, a badly lit Chernyshenko strains to mumble his way through a three-minute speech against a dark background and a static image of what is purportedly an interactive platform.
 Watching the reel feels more like hearing from a bank manager than a star of social media.
 The new platform was slow to launch, appearing hours after Chernyshenko’s big reveal — a lifetime in the hyperspeed world of social media warfare and an embarrassing misstep.
 This flaccid response is not the social media mastery to which the Putin regime lays claim.

 Perhaps the military plan is to brutalize Ukraine into submission, tearing into the population with thermobaric bombs and indiscriminate missile launches, as the Russian army did in Syria.
 That might end the immediate military conflict, but it would be a propaganda disaster.
 Civilian casualties would be enormous.
 Unlike in Syria, where Russians and their army’s victims had little in common, Ukrainians and Russians share languages, families, and a dense web of history and culture.
 As the past few days have shown, news and footage of such attacks will seep through Instagram and Telegram into Russia, further undermining the official line.